 20/05/2021

-Honey is a sugar and sugars are hygroscopic.
-That means they contain very little water but can absorb moisture if exposed to it.
+To begin with, honey is a sugar.
+And sugars are hygroscopic: they contain very little water but can absorb moisture if exposed to it.

-When bees make honey, they start with the nectar they collected from the flowers and regurgitate on the honeycomb.
-In doing so, it mixes with an enzyme in their stomachs called glucose oxidise.
+And just to top it all off, we have the bees themselves.
+They collect nectar from flowers and regurgitate it into the honeycomb.
+While doing so, it mixes with an enzyme from their stomachs called glucose oxidase.

 It is an antiseptic, so it protects honey from things that want to grow in it.

-So that golden treasure that the Mayan god Ah Muzenkab protects and that enjoys the support of Zeus, is eternal because it is too sweet and too acidic for any creature to survive… and on top of it, it is antiseptic.
+In short, that golden treasure guarded by the Mayan god Ah Muzenkab (with Zeus backing the PR campaign) is eternal because it’s too sweet, too acidic, and on top of that, antiseptic.

 Yarn and hook